-I was very impressed with the in-flight entertainment.
-Qatar Airway’s Oryx system boasts a huge selection of airborne entertainment viewed on a 17-inch high definition screen.
+I was very impressed with the in-flight entertainment (IFE) in the business class cabin.
+The Oryx system boasts a huge selection of airborne entertainment viewed on a 17-inch high definition screen.
 Navigation was via the touchscreen or a handset and was very responsive and easy to use.

 The QSuite is well-equipped for connectivity boasting two USB ports, a power socket and an HDMI port.
 I confess that I am not quite sure how I would use an HDMI port but it’s there if you need it.